 What is the mechanism of action of the GHK-Cu?

-GHK-Cu, patented by Loren Pickart, has proven to be one of the substances that slow down and reverses the efficiency process of the follicles.
+GHK-Cu, patented by Loren Pickart, has proven to be one of the substances that slow down and reverse the efficiency process of the follicles.
 It intervenes in the skin, and the scalp renewal process passes through the new cells of the skin and hair follicle and migrates to the adjacent skin.

 The copper tripeptide can reverse the natural aging process of the skin and hair follicles.
 It is evident by delicate and miniaturized hair in longer telogen phases.